The Best Christmas Light Displays In Georgia

 FANTASY IN LIGHTS

-Now in its 24th year, Callaway Gardens’ annual Christmas celebration was recognized by National Geographic as one of the Top 10 Christmas Light Displays in the World!
+Now celebrating its 25th year, Callaway Gardens’ annual Christmas celebration is the largest in the state of Georgia, and has been recognized by National Geographic as one of the Top 10 Christmas Light Displays in the World!

-Running from November 20th to January 2nd, Fantasy In Lights also includes narrated scenes of ‘Twas the Night Before Christmas and The Nativity at Robin Lake Beach; a 22,000-square foot Christmas Village offering handmade arts and crafts, food and opportunities to visit with Santa and Rudolph; and daytime sessions of “Storytime With Mrs. Claus”; and myriad special events.
+Due to popular demand, this year’s celebration lasts an extra week, running from November 18th to January 7th.
+Fantasy In Lights also includes narrated scenes of ‘Twas the Night Before Christmas and The Nativity at Robin Lake Beach; a 22,000-square foot Christmas Village offering handmade arts and crafts, food and opportunities to visit with Santa and Rudolph; daytime sessions of “Storytime With Mrs. Claus”; and myriad special events.

 GARDEN LIGHTS, HOLIDAY NIGHTS

-Atlanta’s greenest holiday celebration brightens the Atlanta Botanical Garden’s 30 acres with nearly 2 million colorful, energy-efficient LED light bulbs.
-Now in its fifth year, the attraction was named one of the nation’s Top 10 Holiday Lights Displays by USA Today.
+Now in its sixth year, Georgia’s greenest holiday celebration brightens the Atlanta Botanical Garden’s 30 acres with over 2 million colorful, energy-efficient LED light bulbs.

 HOLIDAY IN LIGHTS

-Atlanta almost never gets cold enough for water to freeze, but that doesn’t mean you can’t lace up your skates for a day (or night) on the ice.
+Atlanta almost never gets cold enough for water to freeze.
+And with the rise in global warming, that’s not likely to change anytime soon.
+But that doesn’t mean you and your family can’t lace up your skates for a day (or night) on the ice.

-Now in its 20th year, Atlanta’s first outdoor ice skating rink offers 90-minute skate rentals, theatrical lighting and festive Christmas tunes to liven up the mood.
-It’s also at the heart of Centennial Olympic Park’s Holiday In Lights celebration, which fills the 21-acre downtown park with thousands of twinkling lights and a picturesque tree, making it a lovely setting for an inner-city stroll.
+Now in its 21st year, the city’s first outdoor ice skating rink offers 90-minute skate rentals, theatrical lighting and festive Christmas music to liven up the holiday spirit.
+It’s also at the heart of Centennial Olympic Park’s Holiday In Lights celebration, which transforms the 21-acre park into a Winter Wonderland filled with thousands of twinkling lights and a picturesque 58-foot Christmas tree, making it a lovely setting for an inner-city stroll.

-It may not be quite as expansive as some of Georgia’s other light displays, but it’s free (if you’re not skating) and offers exceptional views of the downtown Atlanta skyline.
+It may not be quite as expansive as some of Georgia’s other light displays, but it’s free (if you’re not skating), open on Christmas Day, and offers exceptional views of the downtown Atlanta skyline.
+Bring a picnic for dining among the glittering lights on the Great Lawn, or explore the array of restaurants and major tourist attractions in Downtown Atlanta’s Luckie Marietta District.

 In 2014 they introduced a new, expanded Christmas village filled with carnival rides such as a Ferris wheel and old-fashioned carousel, games, pony rides and blazing bonfires for roasting marshmallows.
-St. Nick still holds court inside Santa’s Workshop, where you can grab a bite to eat after posing for family photos with jolly ol’ elf himself.
-And the Live Nativity returns this year due to popular demand.
+St. Nick still holds court inside Santa’s Shop, where you can grab a bite to eat after posing for family photos with the jolly ol’ elf himself.
+The Live Nativity, which returned last year due to popular demand, is back again this year as well.

-Their all-new Winter Adventure (which runs through Feb 15) adds an adrenaline-fueled “Snow Day” element.
-The LanierWorld park will be transformed into a winter wonderland: Water slides like the Intimidator and Fun Dunker Drop will be turned into exciting bobsled tracks, wave pools and splash zones will become grounds for building snowmen and having snowball fights, and the Thunderbolt Triple Zipline offers a bird’s eye view of the whole shebang.
+Added as a new element last year, their Winter Adventure (which runs nightly through Christmas, and then weekends-only through Feb 13) adds adrenaline-fueled “Snow Day” fun to the holiday festivities.
+The LanierWorld park is completely transformed into a winter wonderland: Thrilling water slides such as the Intimidator and Fun Dunker Drop will be turned into exciting bobsled tracks, wave pools and splash zones will become grounds for building snowmen and playful snowball fights, and the Thunderbolt Triple Zipline offers a bird’s-eye-view of the whole shebang as it traverses one of Lake Lanier’s countless coves.

 STONE MOUNTAIN CHRISTMAS